Vladimir Shishkin (boxer)

-Vladimir Shishkin (born 26 July 1991) is a Russian professional boxer.
+Vladimir Igorevich Shishkin (born July 26, 1991) is a Russian professional boxer who challenged for the International Boxing Federation (IBF) super-middleweight title.

+Amateur career

+Shishkin had an amateur record of 301-29.

 Professional career

 Shishkin made his professional debut on 31 July 2016, scoring a fourth-round technical knockout (TKO) victory against Andrejs Loginovs at the Arena Riga in Latvia.

 After compiling a record of 5–0 (2 KOs), he defeated Sergey Khomitsky via seventh-round TKO on 30 May 2018 at the Zimney Stadion in Saint Petersburg, capturing the vacant WBA Asia interim super-middleweight title.

 Shishkin was scheduled to face Andrey Sirotkin on 21 July at the Olympic Stadium in Moscow.
 Sirotkin was forced to withdraw from the bout after suffering an injury during training, subsequently being replaced by Gasan Gasanov.
 With the vacant WBA Continental (Europe) super-middleweight title on the line, Shishkin defeated Gasanov via fifth-round TKO to capture his second professional title.

+Shishkin fought William Scull for the vacant IBF super-middleweight title at Stadthalle in Falkensee, Germany, on 19 October 2024.
+He lost the contest, and his unbeaten professional record, by unanimous decision.